withastro/astro/.changeset/two-lamps-tell.md

 'astro': patch
 ---

-Fixes the terminal HMR path
+Fixed an issue where the dev server logged the full file path on updates.